 - Specificity of freshwater biodiversity

-The EWG in the report identify how transformative change can be made more tangible and to illustrate how this might be done in practice in order to seize the opportunities for enabling action on the ground.
+The EWG in the report identifies how transformative change can be made more tangible and illustrates how this might be done in practice to seize the opportunities for enabling action on the ground.
 The report seeks to identify how transformative change can be leveraged at the level of global governance.
 It argues that the post-2020 GBF is critical in creating the collective vision, ambition and momentum for transformative change, giving a direct mandate to Parties under the convention and providing an enabling and supportive framework for non-state actors who contribute to goals for biodiversity.
-Realising this potential we suggest will requiring identifying and embedding core principles for transformative change throughout the GBF.
-Besides six principles are outlined based on the EGW digest of relevant research and positions on transformative change, that need to be embedded within the GBF.
+We suggest that realising this potential will require identifying and embedding core principles for transformative change throughout the GBF.
+Besides, six principles are outlined based on the EGW digest of relevant research and positions on transformative change that needs to be embedded within the GBF.
 These principles can act as levers for achieving transformative change, generating new levels of ambition, enabling new agents of change to engage, and at the same time ensuring that action for biodiversity also enables just and sustainable outcomes for society

 Impacts in Science

 Gosselin, F., Galanaki, A., Vandewalle, M., Van Dijk, J., Varumo, L., Ventocilla, J., … & Young, J. (2020).
 MICESE: a new method used for the formulation of key messages from the scientific community for the EU post-2020 Biodiversity Strategy.
 Sustainability, 12(6), 2385.

 Varumo, L., Yaneva, R., Koppel, T., Koskela, I. M., Garcia, M. C., Sozzo, S., … & Dictor, M. C. (2020).
 Perspectives on Citizen Engagement for the EU Post-2020 Biodiversity Strategy: An Empirical Study.
 Sustainability, 12(4), 1532.

 Impacts in Policy